andyw8/grab/README.md

 # Grab

-Grab provides an clean way to fetch multiple values from a hash.
+Grab provides an clean way to retrieve multiple values from a hash.
 Instead of:

     def initialize(params)
       foo = params[:foo]